 Mental health is an important issue everywhere, and in many countries around the globe, there is still much work to be done to combat pervasive social stigma, discrimination and low quality of life.
 Many mentally disabled people simply do not have access to adequate care, or local superstition prevents them from receiving it.
 As a volunteer on a mental health or psychology placement, you will work to overcome these barriers and help communities embrace a mindset that approaches mental health matters with care and understanding.

-One program in particular that you will want to check out is IVHQ, which offers tons of volunteer opportunities around the world, including those in mental health and special needs.
-Travel to Vietnam to work with teams providing therapies to people in need, or visit and support a care center in Peru that helps people with mental and physical disabilities.
-Or visit and spend time with residents at an elderly care center in Guatemala, where you can provide companionship and support.
+One program in particular that you will want to check out is Plan My Gap Year, which offers tons of volunteer opportunities around the world, including those mental health and psychology projects.
+Travel to Sri Lanka or Ghana to work with teams providing therapies to people with mental and physical disabilities.

 Read on to learn more about some of the best international mental health volunteer opportunities available.

 Volunteer Abroad in Mental Health, Psychology and Special Needs

 The Ghana Mental Health & Psychology Experience placement from Plan My Gap Year is intended for current students of mental health or psychology, placing volunteers within a clinical setting at Tafo Government Hospital.
 Gain valuable insights into the structure and function of mental health services in Ghana today and become deeply involved in community outreach programs that seek to overcome stigma against mental health, encouraging patients to seek treatment at the first signs of mental illness.
 You’ll have the opportunity to give talks about mental health in schools and other community centers, engage in direct outreach to community members who suffer from psychiatric issues and make home visits to keep apprised of patient progress.
 Mental health volunteer placements require a minimum of two weeks starting at $599 (£459).